sjovic/library/README.md

 In the end we will implement REST endpoints and write JUnit unit tests.

 In Day 3 we will continue development of the project by adding persistence layer with MySql relational database server.
 This includes using JDBC template and later on moving to JPA.
-We will finish this day by adding validation annotations for dates.
+We will finish this day by adding various validation annotations for category names ie., category name should not be empty, should be unique etc.

-Day 4 After adding REST endpoint we proceed to adding frontend - graphical interface that will communicate with endpoints.
+In Day 4, after adding REST endpoint we proceed to frontend implementation - graphical interface that will communicate with endpoints.

-In Day 5 we will wrap up the course with all previous phases and add security layer with Spring Security and OAuth.
+In Day 5 we will wrap up the course with all previous phases and add security layer with basic Spring Security.

 # Setup information